Do you provide trauma evaluations?

 Do you accept secondary insurance through Mass Health?

-No, we do not accept secondary insurance, as we are not a Mass Health facility.
-Clients would be responsible for all copays through their primary insurance provider.
+No, we do not accept secondary insurance.
+Clients are responsible for all co-pays through their primary insurance provider.

 Do your clinicians do home visits?